LeeTran launches new transportation system in Lehigh Acres - NewsBreak

 Once it’s rolling, you can request a ride seven days a week from 7 a.m. to 6 p.m.

-You can count on NBC2 to keep you updated on an official start date.
+You can count on ABC7 to keep you updated on an official start date.